erick-rivas/seed-staruml/README.md

     -  default: true
     > Many to any attributes (attr[]) are defined as false as the default

--  views: Define which views to render on the front-end platform.
-Ex.
-ReactJs
-   -  options:
-      -  all
-      -  read_only (list, details)
-      -  write_only (form)
-   -  default: all

 -  default: Define the default value of an attribute
    -  default(date): now
    -  default(bool): false

+-  empty: Define whether an attribute is null/blank or not
+    -  default: false

 -  length: Define the maximum length of a string
    > required for all string attributes